-One of the questions that I frequently get asked is how my history in poker helps me in DFS.
-While the gameplay of poker and fantasy sports are drastically different, the types of games available are relatively similar.
-Over the course of online poker, the games have become tougher and playing large volumes of hands to earn a relatively low return on each has become the new normal.
-DFS is less advanced in its lifespan, which is how sites can charge relatively large site fees compared to poker and still have an ecosystem where people can be winners in the long term.
-But that doesn’t mean that every contest is a profit-making opportunity; distinguishing between the profitable and unprofitable spots is essential to maximizing your chances of success long-term and your return on investment.
+One of the questions that I frequently get asked is, how does my history in poker help me in DFS?
+Though the gameplay of poker and fantasy sports are drastically different, the types of games available are relatively similar.
+Over the course of online poker, the games have become tougher, and playing large volumes of hands to earn a relatively low return on each has become the new normal.
+DFS is less advanced in its lifespan, which is how sites can charge relatively large fees compared to poker and still have an ecosystem where people can be winners in the long term.
+But that doesn’t mean every contest is a profit-making opportunity.
+Distinguishing between the profitable and unprofitable spots is essential to maximizing your chances of success long term and your return on investment.

 When it comes to head-to-heads, it’s even more simple to evaluate whether a tournament is profitable.
 The skill advantage you have must exceed the 6-10% of the prize pool that is the site fee.
 The calculation to determine this is a bit simpler.
 Here’s my estimation for NBA Head-to-Head Win Percentage based on projected point difference:

 For GPP’s, it would be much more difficult to determine your ROI based on who is playing, but it’s a less important problem to solve.
 There are enough recreational players in most big tournaments that you have much more margin for error, and in addition, your skill advantage over the field can be greater because of increased strategy involved in tournaments with tiered payouts.
 Although the skill required to be an expected winner is still significant, it is attainable for most people in the large-field tournaments due to the high level of recreational interest.